 The survey team noted the facility “failed to ensure pneumococcal or influenza vaccinations were offered to two residents to minimize the risk of the resident acquiring, transmitting, or experiencing complications of pneumonia or influenza.”

 The state investigators noted that the facility “failed to ensure one resident was free from significant medication errors.”
 The nursing home failed to “administer [a resident’s] blood thinner injections as ordered by the resident’s Physician.”

 An interview with the Licensed Practical Nurse (LPN) revealed that “she was unable to locate [the resident’s] injection on the medication cart” on two separate occasions on April 21, 2018, on April 22, 2018.
 As a result, “she forgot to administer” the injection and failed to “call the pharmacy or notify the resident’s Physician regarding the missed doses.”

 Was your loved one neglected, abused or mistreated while residing as a resident at Signature Healthcare at Summit Manor Rehab and Wellness Center?
 Contact the Kentucky nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565 today.
-Our law firm fights aggressively on behalf of Adair County victims of mistreatment living in long-term facilities including nursing homes in Columbia.
+Our network of attorneys fights aggressively on behalf of Adair County victims of mistreatment living in long-term facilities including nursing homes in Columbia.